CosmaLab/Black-Space-Analysis/README.md

 6. Visually check the masks and segmentations generated.
 Adjust parameters if necessary and launch analysis again.

-7. Check results, they are in the cell variable “percentage_black” in the Workspace and saved automatically saved at source directory as Blackspace_result.xlsx file.
+7. Check results, they are in the cell variable “percentage_black” in the Workspace and automatically saved at source directory as Blackspace_result.xlsx file.

 ```
 ## Research Implementation
 Example Methods summary for Black Space analysis (from Neguembor et al Mol Cell 2021):
-Quantification of DNA-free areas DNA-free area was quantified from DNA STORM images by applying a binary threshold on a Gaussian filtered density map (imbinarize.m Matlab function, with adaptive threshold, sensitivity of 0.001, pixel size 20 nm, sigma 2).
+Quantification of DNA-free areas.
+DNA-free area was quantified from DNA STORM images by applying a binary threshold on a Gaussian filtered density map (imbinarize.m Matlab function, with adaptive threshold, sensitivity of 0.001, pixel size 20 nm, sigma 2).
 Percentage of DNA-free areas over the imaged nuclear area were estimated for each nucleus.